zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

     ![](./images/changeregion.png " ")

-Once you have set your region to the assigned value, proceed to the next lab.
+Once you have set your region to the assigned value, *proceed to the next lab*.

 ## Step 2:  Login to Oracle Cloud - Oracle Emails